dollliandra/DollLiaSpellblade/README.md

 With the upgrade **Hexed Blade**, your Spellweaver charges gain additional effects, or deal more damage.
 For example:
 * Fire Spellweaver deals 33% additional damage.
 * Ice Spellweaver will slow the target on-hit, or freeze the target if already slowed.
-* Summon Spellweaver will summon a ghostly ally who wields a foil and a cool hat.
+* Summon Spellweaver will summon a ghostly ally in a cool hat.

+All effects are in the description when you hover over the buff's tooltip.

 ### High Mobility Attacks
 ![Flèche](/Spells/DLSB_Fleche.png)![Displacement](/Spells/DLSB_Displacement.png)